YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/dsp/README.md

 * <done: consider, lcd dispaly, wired on breadboard to RPi Pico, discovery , understaing ecosystm, initial user testing to be code as use case, 'Hello, World!' to screen, success, >
 * <done: consider, DHT22 temperature readings to screen in development environment DE1, >
 * <done: consider, build distribution archive for use in Thonny IDE, as step toward systems testing in QA environment QA1, which build tool used: Hatch, >
+* <done: consider, troubleshoot two devices on same I2C bus, likely an I2C conflict issue. >
+* <done: consider, addressing issue on I2C, >
+* <done: consider, BME280 temperature readings to screen in QA environment QA1, both LCD screen and BME sensor are use I2C work around is have each be on seperate bus, BME280 on bus 1 and LCD on bus 0, LCD bus 0 probably simplest work around for now,  >

 ## Output